-Antoinette Evans, MA LMFT CMHS MA Psychology, Children, Couples and Family
+Antoinette Evans, MA LMFT CMHP MA Psychology, Children, Couples and Family

 I attained my Bachelors of Arts degree in Psychology from Argosy University, Seattle.
 My Masters